 "Then the King will say to those on his right, 'Come, you who are blessed by my Father.
 Inherit the kingdom prepared for you from the foundation of the world.
 For I was hungry and you gave me food, I was thirsty and you gave me drink, a stranger and you welcomed me, naked and you clothed me, ill and you cared for me, in prison and you visited me.'
 Then the righteous will answer him and say, ‘Lord when did we see you hungry and feed you, or thirsty and give you drink?
 When did we see you a stranger and welcome you, or naked and clothe you?
 When did we see you ill or in prison, and visit you?’
 And the King will say in reply, ‘Amen, I say to you whatever you did for one of these least brothers of mine, you did for me.’ " Matthew 25:34-40

-At least 1/2 of the hours must be earned interacting with the people that the agency serves!
+****At least 1/2 of the student's hours must be earned interacting directly with the people that the agency serves!

 Whenever possible, we will provide service opportunities throughout the school year.
-All opportunities will be posted on our school website, Campus Ministry bulletin board, announced after mass each Friday, and communicated through the Houses.
+All opportunities will be posted on our school website, announced after weekly Mass, and communicated through the Houses.
 Ultimately, it is the responsibility of each student to schedule their service projects.
-Please be sure and have your project approved by the Campus Minister before you begin!

 Once the student has completed his or her service requirement for the year, the student will write a Reflection Paper that will serve as a TEST GRADE for Theology.
 See above for important grade level deadlines.
-Late papers will receive a "0".
+Late papers will have points deducted.
 Grade level guidelines for the paper can be found on the actual instruction sheet.
 Students will not be allowed to graduate or to advance to the next grade level without fulfilling this requirement!

 HOW CAN PARENTS GET INVOLVED?
 We could not provide such worthwhile service opportunities without the assistance of our parents!
 We will need parents to drive students to service venues and to help with organizing opportunities.
 We will also need volunteer chaperones!